bedatadriven/renjin-docs/source/importing-java-classes-in-r-code.rst

     pair: Renjin function; import()

-A true testament of the level of integration of Java and R in Renjin is the ability to directly access Java classes from R code.
-Renjin introduces the `import()` function which adds a Java class to the environment from which it is called.
+A true testament of the level of integration of Java and R in Renjin is the ability to directly access (public!)
+Java classes and methods from R code.
+Renjin introduces the ``import()`` function which adds a Java class to the environment from which it is called.
 In the section :ref:`sec-pushing-data-from-java-to-r` in the previous chapter we had already seen how a Java class could be put into the global environment of the R session.

 Consider the following sample R script: